 • Do not give medications to friends.
 Doctors prescribe drugs based on a person’s specific symptoms and medical history.
 A drug that works for you could be dangerous for someone else.

 • When in doubt about proper disposal, talk to your pharmacist.

 Bernstein says the same disposal methods for prescription drugs could apply to over-the-counter drugs as well.

 Disposal Locations in Gallatin County

 That’s why it’s important to properly dispose of prescription drugs, through annual Take Back days, which are scheduled periodically throughout Gallatin County.
-There are also free disposal boxes available 24 hours/day and help to keep these medications out of the wrong hands.
-Disposal boxes can be found:
+There are also containers that take prescription drugs Monday through Friday 8am to 5:30pm located at:

 If you have any further questions, please contact the The Gallatin City-County Health Department’s Environmental Health program at 406-582-3120 or email email@example.com.